orchid-initiative/.github/profile/README.md

 From one side, we look for good ideas that are under-resourced and connect them with an unconventional workforce.
 We are happy to put in the time to TRY to get traction for the project, even if it might not result in profit or success.

 From another side, we look for people who want to develop or demonstrate skills and connect them with tasks and mentors.
-"I want to help disadvantaged teenagers get mentors like I had - someone invested in their growth that can introduce a learner to big problems and distill them into achievable tasks at their level.
-Lend their credibility and empower the mentee to do big things and to see themselves as capable of more."
+The mentors we want to emulate can introduce a mentee to a big problem and distill it into achievable tasks.
+Our mentors lend their credibility and empower the mentee see themselves as capable of more.

 From the third side, we look for teams of people that would like to put their expertise to good use and connect them with challenging, impactful projects and an engaging community of colleagues.